gbv/login-server/README.md

 ### GET /login
 Shows a site to login (if not authenticated) or directs to `/account` (if authenticated).

+### GET /login/:provider
+Shows a login page for a provider.
+For OAuth providers, this page will redirect to the provider's page to connect your account, which then redirects to `/login/:provider/return`.
+For providers using credentials, this will show a login form.

 ### GET /account
 Shows a site to manage one's user account (if already authenticated) or redirects to `/login` (if not authenticated).

 ### GET /logout
 Logs the user out of their account.
 Note that the session will remain because it is used for the WebSockets.
 This enables the application to send events to active WebSockets for the current session, even if the user has logged out.

+### GET /delete
+Shows a site to delete one's user account.

 ## API
 To be extended.